Biden’s choice for trade chief calls for ‘worker-centered’ approach

 During her more than three-hour appearance, Tai deflected Republican concerns that the administration would be slow to ink new trade deals, saying she “did not plan to be put on the back burner at all.”

-She vowed to implement former president Donald Trump’s signature trade deal with China, and she acknowledged ongoing concerns about Beijing’s trade practices and its hopes of ousting the U.S. as the world’s technological leader.
+She vowed to implement former president Donald Trump’s signature trade deal with China, and she acknowledged ongoing concerns about Beijing’s trade practices and its hopes of ousting the United States as the world’s technological leader.

-“The Chinese are not shy about articulating their ambitions,” said Tai, who spent several years at USTR enforcing China’s trade commitments.
+“The Chinese are not shy about articulating their ambitions,” said Tai, who spent several years at the USTR’s office enforcing China’s trade commitments.
 “We can’t compete by doing the things China does.”

 She made few specific commitments other than vowing to consult with lawmakers.
 She promised to make the process for companies to secure exemptions from U.S. tariffs on Chinese goods more transparent.

-Tai acknowledged sharing with her predecessor, Amb.
-Robert E. Lighthizer, the goal of reshoring some lost factory jobs.
+Tai acknowledged sharing with her predecessor, Robert E. Lighthizer, the goal of reshoring some lost factory jobs.
 But she took a subtle shot at the chronic chaos of the Trump years, saying she hoped to “accomplish similar goals in a more effective, process-driven manner.”

 Along with her Capitol Hill tenure, Tai spent seven years as a USTR attorney specializing in enforcing trade agreements with China.

 She also boasts Ivy League credentials, with degrees from Harvard Law and Yale University.
-And she is well-regarded by both the corporate and progressive wings of the Democratic Party.
+And she is well-regarded by both the corporate and liberal wings of the Democratic Party.